lastefoto-ee/lastefoto-ee.github.io/content/en/post/what-to-wear-for-a-pregnancy-photoshoot/index.md

 {{< figure src="./pregnancy-photoshoot-1.jpg" title="Pregnancy photo shoot in Vogue style in Tallinn" >}}

-Perfectly emphasizes beautiful lines and curves of the figure.
-You can use it as an independent image or in combination with other items of clothing.
+The bodysuit is a perfect way to emphasize the beautiful lines and curves of your figure.
+You can wear it as a standalone item or in combination with other clothing.

 _YES:_ Solid black or nude/beige bodysuit (also ideal for shooting silhouettes if you don't want to be photographed in lingerie or nude).